samuelgozlan/amplitude-dev-center/docs/data/destinations/iterable.md

 ### Configure user forwarding

-Under **Send Users**, make sure the toggle is enabled ("Users are sent to Iterable") if you want to stream users and their properties to Iterable.
-When enabled, users are automatically created or updated in Iterable when an event is sent to Amplitude.
-[Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) calls are also forwarded to Iterable.
+Under **Send Users**, make sure the toggle is enabled ("Users updates are sent to Iterable") if you want to stream user and property updates to Iterable.
+When enabled, users are automatically created or updated in Iterable when they are created or updated in Amplitude via [HTTP V2 API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/) or [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/).
 Users aren't sent on a schedule or on-demand using this integration.

 (optional) In **Select additional properties**, select any more user properties you want to send to Iterable.
 If you don't select any properties here, Amplitude doesn't send any.
 These properties are sent to Iterable as [Iterable data fields](https://support.iterable.com/hc/en-us/articles/208183076-Field-Data-Types). _Transformed user properties aren't supported._

-!!!note "User Forwarding Volumes"
-    When Send Users is enabled, all [Amplitude Identify calls](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) and event calls that update user properties will trigger a call to be sent to Iterable, even if the updated property isn't selected in **Select additional properties**.

 ### Enable sync